quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Our results also reveal evidence of epistasis between mammalian germline mutator alleles for the first time.
 BXDs with *D* alleles at the mutator locus on chromosome 6 only exhibit elevated C>A mutation rates if they also carry *D* alleles at the previously-identified [@PMID:35545679] mutator locus on chromosome 4.
 And BXDs with *D* alleles at both loci have significantly higher C>A germline mutation rates than lines with *D* alleles at only one mutator locus alone (Figure {@fig:distance-results}C).
 This raises the exciting possibility that epistasis between mutator alleles has contributed to the evolution of germline mutation rates and spectra in mammalian genomes.

 Importantly, we note that we observed epistasis between germline mutator alleles in an unnatural population; the BXDs were inbred by brother-sister mating in a highly controlled laboratory environment that attenuated the effects of natural selection on all but the most deleterious alleles [@doi:10.1146/annurev.ecolsys.39.110707.173437].
-Howver, we found the *D* allele in *Ogg1* to be at nearly 25% frequency in *Mus musculus domesticus*, the strain from which C57BL/6J and DBA/2J derive most of their genomes [@PMID:17660819].
+However, we found the *D* allele in *Ogg1* to be at nearly 25% frequency in *Mus musculus domesticus*, the strain from which C57BL/6J and DBA/2J derive most of their genomes [@PMID:17660819].
 Since the *D* mutator haplotype on chromosome 6 does not appear to increase the C>A germline mutation rate on its own (even in a homozygous state), we hypothesize that similar alleles may be at intermediate or high frequency in other natural populations.

 ### Causal variants underlying the mutator allele